 There is no cure for latex allergy.
 However, if you have a reaction to latex, your symptoms may be treated with antihistamines, steroids, epinephrine shots, intravenous fluids, respiratory support, or other measures, depending on the severity of the reaction.

-Avoid direct contact with latex.
+The following tips can help reduce your risk of an allergic reaction to latex if you are allergic to latex: Avoid direct contact with latex.
 Try to find out which products in your environment contain latex and look for substitutes.If you need to wear gloves, use non-latex gloves.If you must use latex gloves to avoid contamination, use powder-free gloves with reduced protein content.Avoid areas where you might inhale powder from latex gloves.If you are a healthcare worker or patient, everyone around you should wear non-latex gloves.Be sure to tell your employer and all your healthcare providers that you have a latex allergy.Always wear a medical alert bracelet.
 Talk to your doctor about getting an epinephrine self-injection pen, for use in case of a serious reaction.Be cautious or avoid eating foods with known cross-reactivity in people with latex allergy, such as kiwi, avocado, bananas, and chestnuts.